umich-biostatistics/corrsurv/README.md

 ## Install

-First, install and load the `pairsurv` package from Github using the following code:
+First, install and load the `corrsurv` package from Github using the following code:

 If you have not installed devtools, run the following: